Back to Blog

 Announced Roadmap

-• Enterprise features - Team collaboration, admin controls
+• Enterprise features - Team collaboration, admin controls, SSO

 • Offline mode - Local model support